flutter/website/src/content/app-architecture/case-study/ui-layer.md

         );
      }

-    // The command has completed without error
+    // The command has completed without error.
-    // return the main view widget
+    // Return the main view widget.
     return child!;
   },
 ),